seth-temp/contain/README.md

 * CPU affinity - I'm not even sure lxc-go can set this, would probably need to wrap command with taskset(1)

+## Approach
+Since Docker is the most common container engine (other than rkt?), it was apparent to me that using it would be "cheating".
+Instead I thought I should use the underlying kernel features and libraries that used to power Docker itself: namely

+* LXC, which encompasses
+    * cgroups
+    * namespaces (memory / network isolation)
+    * chroot

+## Issues
 I did not expect there to be library issues, but I discovered [issue #58](https://github.com/lxc/go-lxc/issues/58) in the go-lxc bindings.
 It took me some time to question the library, as I incorrectly assumed